As you continue to learn more about WordPress, you may occasionally come across the term blogroll.

 After …

-If you have used an earlier version of WordPress than 3.5 and upgraded your installation, then the Links Manager would have been removed, unless you have previously used it.
-If you’ve never used Links Manager, however, or if your WordPress installation is new, then this function will remain hidden – it will not appear on the menu.
+If you’ve had an earlier version than 3.5 installed and upgraded your installation, the Links Manager would have been removed, unless you have previously used it.

 How To Add A Link Section To WordPress